Where the polar bears walk.

 Seal River Heritage Lodge, a recent inclusion into the prestigious National Geographic Unique Lodges of the World, is located 60 km north of Churchill near the Seal River estuary where thousands of beluga whales congregate every summer.

-Nanuk Polar Bear Lodge is situated 250 km southeast of Churchill near the historic York Factory and newly discovered polar bear denning areas.
+Nanuk Polar Bear Lodge is the second of Churchill Wild’s lodges to become a member National Geographic Unique Lodges of the World.
+Situated 250 km southeast of Churchill near the historic York Factory, it is also home to newly discovered polar bear denning areas.

 Dymond Lake Ecolodge is 30 km north of Churchill on a strip of land bordered by Dymond Lake and Hudson Bay.